vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/operators-and-expressions/index.md

  [!code-vb[VbVbalrOperators#56](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#56)]

- No exemplo anterior, o Visual Basic que executa as operações na expressão no lado direito do operador de atribuição (`=`), em seguida, atribui o valor resultante à variável `x` à esquerda.
+ In the preceding example, Visual Basic performs the operations in the expression on the right side of the assignment operator (`=`), then assigns the resulting value to the variable `x` on the left.
 Não há nenhum limite prático para o número de operadores que podem ser combinados em uma expressão, mas é necessário entender a [Precedência do operador no Visual Basic](../../../../visual-basic/language-reference/operators/operator-precedence.md) para assegurar que você obtenha os resultados esperados.

 ## <a name="see-also"></a>Consulte também